 The Stephen Perse Foundation concerts

 These concerts give young musicians from the Stephen Perse Foundation opportunity to perform in public.
-They are extremely accomplished and well worth a visit.
+The students are extremely accomplished and well worth a visit.
 Usually on the second and last Friday of the month in the Michaelhouse chancel from 12.30pm.
 Entry is free with a retiring collection, donated for the running costs of the centre.
 Visit our events page to see the concert dates coming up.

 Great St Mary’s congregation